-Broadway Mall Maintenance Fund, Inc. (the "Organization") is a non-profit organization incorporated in the State of New York.
+Broadway Mall Association Inc. (the "Organization", formerly known as Broadway Mall Maintenance Fund, Inc.) is a non-profit organization incorporated in the State of New York.
 The Organization was formed for the purpose of providing program services to maintain the malls and median strips on the street called Broadway, located in the Borough of Manhattan, in New York City, for use by the general public.
-Broadway Mall Maintenance Fund, Inc. is an exempt organization for federal income tax purposes under Section 501(c)(3) of the Internal Revenue Code and is not classified as a private foundation.
+Broadway Mall Association Inc. is an exempt organization for federal income tax purposes under Section 501(c)(3) of the Internal Revenue Code and is not classified as a private foundation.
 Income is generated primarily from contributions.